21 Common Reasons And Legal Grounds For Divorce

 5. Cruelty

 You can cite an abusive relationship for seeking divorce.
-You can petition that your spouse has been cruel, abusive and violent, and inflicting inhuman treatment (including forceful sex).
+You can petition that your spouse has been cruel, abusive, and violent, and inflicting inhuman treatment (including forceful sex).
 However, the court may seek evidence on this, as the divorce would be a contested one.

 6. Adultery

-In case your husband is having an extra-marital relationship, you can get divorced.
-However, this will not work out if you knew about his adultery but continued to have a relationship with him, you have encouraged him into doing it, or you have cheated on him.
-However, adultery can be a ground for divorce.
+In case your spouse is having an extra-marital relationship, you can get divorced.
+However, this will not work out if you know about their adultery but continue to have a relationship with them, which means you have encouraged them into doing it, or you have cheated on them.
+However, adultery can be a ground for divorce, provided you have irrefutable proof and a witness to testify, as your testimony is not accepted.

 7. Health conditions